Democratic Party officially nominates Joe Biden for president

 Former secretary of state Colin Powell appears at party convention to back candidate

-In keeping with the virtual nature of this year’s party convention, delegates cast their votes from states across the country in a remote “roll call,” rather than attend the event in person.
+In keeping with the virtual nature of the convention, delegates cast their votes from states across the country in a remote “roll call”, rather than attending the event in person.

-Mr Biden thanked supporters for his nomination, but will formally accept the nomination as the Democratic candidate to take on Donald Trump in November’s election on Thursday.

 Without mentioning the current president of the United States directly, he said: “What a difference it will be to have a president who will unite us.”